 Dr. Tennant holds over 13 patents for medical devices including intraocular lenses and surgical instruments.
-He is a pioneer in helping with the integration of a more holistic approach to the practice of medicine today, sharing a Who’s Who lists of integrative/alternative practitioners —with names like Drs.
+He is a pioneer in helping with the integration of a more holistic approach to the practice of medicine today, sharing an integrative practitioners Who’s Who list—with names like Drs.
 Oz, Mercola, Weil, Sears, Brownstein, and others.

 Dr. Tennant’s story is not just that of a doctor, but mirrors what many regular people face with their health issues today.
 From experiencing normal health, to a drastic change in illness, to dealing with a modern medicine system that doesn’t always have the answers, Dr. Tennant’s journey of healing is remarkable and revolutionary.
 Read on to learn more of his story.

 The Health Crisis That Changed It All

 As a world renowned eye surgeon, Dr. Tennant was one of the first doctors in the U.S. to place intraocular lenses in eyes after cataract surgery and one of the initial pioneers in LASIK surgery.

 By the 1990s, he had a globally successful career spanning three decades.
 He performed 1,000s of eye surgeries in the US and over 2,000 abroad.
 And then Dr. Tennant’s life took a terrible turn.